beacon-biosignals/AlignedSpans.jl/README.md

 ## Usage

 The main object is `AlignedSpan` which takes in a `sample_rate`, a `span`, and a description of how to round time endpoints to indices.
-This constructs an `AlignedSpan` which satisfies the TimeSpans.jl interface.
+This constructs an `AlignedSpan` which supports Onda indexing.
 Internally, an `AlignedSpan` stores indices, not times, and any rounding happens when it is created instead of when indexing into `samples`.

 Rounding options: